 Nigeria recently increased its minimum wage as part of the country’s compensation laws.
-The minimum wage was 18,000 NGN a month in 2018 but is now 30,000 NGN a month in 2019.
+The minimum wage was 18,000 NGN a month in 2018 but is now 30,000 NGN a month as of April 2019.
 Although you’re not required to give employees a 13th-month bonus, many companies do.
 Annual bonuses and performance-based bonuses are also common in Nigeria.
 All compensation and monetary benefits should be included in an employment contract.

 Guaranteed Benefits in Nigeria

 When you start putting together your Nigeria benefits management plan, you should begin by including guaranteed benefits required by law.
 The country celebrates 11 national holidays for which you should give employees a day off.
 After working a year for your company, employees should get six days of paid annual leave.